 - the issues or worries that still need to be addressed.

-In addition to involving a FWS during ongoing intervention, if the child is Aboriginal or Torres Strait Islander, Child Safety will:
+In addition to involving an Aboriginal and Torres Strait Islander Family Wellbeing Service during ongoing intervention, if the child is Aboriginal or Torres Strait Islander, Child Safety will:

-- Give the child and family the opportunity to have an independent person to help facilitate the child’s and family’s participation in any significant decisions.
+- Ask the child and their family if they want an independent person to help facilitate their participation in any significant decisions.
+If the child or family consents, collaborate with them to arrange an independent person’s involvement.

 - Give the child and family the opportunity to participate in family-led decision making facilitated by the Family Participation Program, when relevant.
-(Refer to Procedure 5 Decision making for Aboriginal and Torres Strait Islander children and the Family Participation Program).
+(Refer to Procedure 5 Enable participation of Aboriginal and Torres Strait Islander peoples in decision making and Family Participation Program.)

 Respond when a family is eligible for a family wellbeing service and intensive family support service

-If the child and family are eligible for both the FWS and another intensive family support service, before making a referral:
+If the child and family are eligible for both the Aboriginal and Torres Strait Islander Family Wellbeing Service and another intensive family support service, before making a referral:

-- Contact both the FWS and intensive family support service to:
+- Contact both the Aboriginal and Torres Strait Islander Family Wellbeing Service and intensive family support service to:

 - obtain information about the level of support each agency could provide to the family, giving consideration to the family’s needs